-The set of accounts relates to the period of my predecessor; however, I am happy to endorse them.
+The set of accounts relates partially to the period of my predecessor; however, I am happy to endorse them.

 The financial position for policing remains challenging.
-While the increased level of funding in the settlement for 2024/25 is welcome, there is still uncertainty surrounding the announcement of indicative multi-year funding allocations with the annual settlement in December 2023.
-With still high levels of inflationary increases and the war in Ukraine, there is pressure on budgets even before rising demand pressures impact on funds.
+While the increased level of funding in the settlement for 2025/26 is welcome, there is still uncertainty surrounding future year's funding as the detailed ramifications of the Spending Review become clear.
+The sector continues to experience high levels of cost inflation which coupled with rising demand pressures impacts on funds available.

 The last few years saw some significant events that placed a particular spotlight on police responses to rape, serious sexual assault, domestic abuse and violence against women and girls.
 The government is clear, and the people of Norfolk are clear that action must be taken to make our homes and our streets safe for women and girls.
-Therefore, funding for both the OPCCN and Constabulary is focused in this area in the coming year, alongside funding for the Serious Violence Duty.

 It should be noted again that 81% of the gross budget is spent on people (police officers and police staff), and the opportunities for making budget savings that do not affect jobs are limited.
-The results of the pay review body's deliberations for Police and the outcome of pay discussions for police staff are awaited to assess what impact if any this will have on the Medium-Term Financial Plan (MTFP).